wezm/rsspls/README.md

 # [feed.config.date]
 # selector = "time"
 # # Optional type of value being parsed.
-# # Defaults to Date, can also be DateTime if you're parsing a value with a time.
+# # Defaults to DateTime, can also be Date if you're parsing a value without a time.
 # type = "Date"
 # # format of the date to parse.
 See the following for the syntax
 # # https://time-rs.github.io/book/api/format-description.html